waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned & Failures
 - FLY Map Navigation: Attempted to move cursor with D-pad without success.
 FLY map cursor movement is not 1:1 with D-pad presses and may require specific logic or repeated inputs.
-- Suicune Trigger Hypothesis (Route 42): Sighting 3 is triggered by approaching the central island grove with three Apricorn trees.
-Exhaustive sweep of the island is the current priority.
+- Suicune Trigger Hypothesis (Route 42): Sighting 3 is triggered by approaching the central island area.
+Exhaustive island sweep failed.
+Next: Check water and eastern land path.

 # Area Mechanics & Warps
 ## Ecruteak City (4_9)